bhattlab/bhattlab_workflows/README.md

 - Build MinHash sketches for each file
 - Compare each pair of signatures to get pairwise Jaccard distances
 - Downstream processing and plotting

+# Metagenomic binning
+Binning is essentially clustering for assembled contigs.
+Create draft metagenome-assembled genomes and evaluate their completeness, contamination and other metrics with these helpful tools!

+There are two binning workflows in the `binning` folder. `bin_metabat.snakefile` uses a single binning method ([metabat2](https://peerj.com/articles/1165/)), while `bin_das_tool.snakefile` uses several tools and integrates the result with [DASTool](https://www.nature.com/articles/s41564-018-0171-1).
+Both use the same downstream evaluation and reporting tools.
+The DASTool pipeline was made by [Alyssa Benjamin](https://github.com/ambenj).

+You can launch either workflow using singularity images with a command like

 # Classification and taxonomic barplots
 Deprecated.
 See our [Kraken2](https://github.com/bhattlab/kraken2_classification) github for the most up to date classification workflow.